magento-hackathon/m2-content-provisioning/README.md

 This node is optional.
 If it is not defined, the block or page will be applied to all stores.
 A "maintained" entry will also be applied to stores, which will be created in the future after re-running `setup:upgrade` command.
 You can also use the 'wildcard' `*` in order to define that the content should be applied to all stores.

+### `media_directory`-Node (since version 1.2.0)
+Specifies the directory for media files.
+Each used media file in the content and present in media source directory will be copied to Magento's `pub/media` directory.
+Sub-directory structure should be same like inspected it to be in `pub/media`.
+Only existing and used media files will be copied.

 ## Executing integration tests on local environment
 ```bash